 Awe Walking: How Cultivating Awe on Your Daily Stroll Can Boost Your Mental Health

 Researchers have found that "awe walking" — which involves looking for or cultivating awe on your daily stroll — can help boost happiness and foster connection with others.
-Photo: Westend61/getty images
+Photo: Steve Smith/Getty Images

-As we welcome Spring, there’s no better time to give the treadmill a break and head back outdoors for your daily walk.
-Of course, walking is an easy way to add some exercise to your regime, but it can also be beneficial to your mental health.
+As many of us plan to make better fitness a resolution for the new year, walking is an easy way to add some exercise to your regime, but it can also be beneficial to your mental health.
 Here, we revisit our 2021 story on the benefits of “awe walking,” a practice that involves becoming more aware of and cultivating moments of awe during your daily stroll.

 Five minutes’ walk from home, in the first spring of the pandemic, my dog and I crossed a playing field where teams didn’t play anymore.
 All I meant to do was take a shortcut to the park, but a marvel stopped me.
 The water fountain, where water was no longer on offer, held three shiny apples.
 Whoever placed them there had the eye of an artist and the heart of a Good Samaritan.
 Hungry people had been roaming my Toronto neighbourhood in search of food.
 One of them would soon take the apples, but first I snapped a photo.
 I’d been struggling with another kind of hunger — for astonishment, for beauty, for the sense of being swept up by something greater than my anxious, COVID-weary self.
 The accidental still life nourished me.
 I had to remember this moment.